Palindrom/palindrom-client/README.md

 connectionerror | Fired when connection error happens

 :warning: Please note, that Polymer applies changes (especially array ones) asynchronously, so those could happen after `patch-applied` event was triggered.

+## Template binding issues

+Polymer template binding is [known to have problems with arrays](https://github.com/Polymer/polymer/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+splice).
+They do not affect communication/syncing data with Puppet.
+However, we found out that one affecting arrays of primitives (like [Polymer/polymer#3682](https://github.com/Polymer/polymer/issues/3682)) results in surprising artifacts with HTML rendering.
+Therefore, until Polymer fixes that, we suggest to avoid manipulations on such arrays.

 ## Contributing